ipipan/spacy-pl/README.md

 ### Named Entity Recognizer
 NER model has been trained on the 1 million word subcurpous of the [National Corpus of Polish](http://clip.ipipan.waw.pl/NationalCorpusOfPolish).

+### Flexer
+The morfeusz-based model additionally incorporates a custom inflection component.
+It is deterministic and works by consulting both the tagger and the dictionaries of morfeusz.
+For details please see the [notebook](https://nbviewer.jupyter.org/github/ipipan/spacy-pl/blob/master/spaCy_PL_morfeusz_demo.ipynb).

 ### Word embeddings
 Word embeddings trained on KGR10 corpus (over 4 billion of words) using Fasttext by Jan Kocoń and Michał Gawor (https://clarin-pl.eu/dspace/handle/11321/606).
 Our model uses only the vector representation for 800.000 most frequent words.